Talqa/viz_practice/README.md

 Notes on running local server:

+To run a server from VS Code (Live Server extension):
+- right-click inside html file and select 'Open with Live Server'
+- to start/stop server: alt+O/alt+C

 To run a server for D3.js (v3) from Node.js:
 - open PowerShell
 - navigate to the folder with your html page